InfinityBotList/Popplio/docs/docs-md/res-botrules.md

 - Certifed Badge for your Bot Card on our home page.
 - Certifed Badge for your bot page.
 - Certified Bot Role in our Discord Server (listed highest amongst other bots).
-- Custom Bot Page URL (vanity).
+- Custom Bot Page URL (vanity). *May become generally available in the future, undecided*
-- Much higher chances to be featured in a home-page slot.
+- Almost guaranteed chances of being featured in a home-page slot.

 ### Certification Terms Of Service